Mountain Path

 Overview

 Stephen Demik is Senior Counsel with Singleton Schreiber’s Personal Injury, Mass Torts, and Civil Rights practices.
-Stephen is a committed trial attorney with extensive experience in criminal and civil litigation and a passion for social justice.
-He specializes in life-changing injuries, wrongful deaths, product liability, mass tort, and police misconduct cases.
-Committed to defending the voiceless and underrepresented, he ensures those harmed by negligence and misconduct have their voices heard in and out of the courtroom and works to hold wrongdoers accountable.
+A committed trial attorney with extensive experience in criminal and civil litigation and a passion for social justice, Stephen brings extensive experience in both criminal and civil litigation to bear on life-changing injury, wrongful death, product liability, mass tort, and police misconduct cases.
+He has built his legal career around defending the voiceless and underrepresented – ensuring that those harmed by negligence and misconduct have their voices heard, and wrongdoers are held accountable.

 Stephen’s legal journey began in 2002 after earning his J.D. from the University of California, Hastings College of the Law.
-Early in his legal career, he represented defendants on death row at San Quentin, where he developed a profound understanding of the criminal justice system.
-Over the years, Stephen transitioned into civil litigation, bringing his expertise in criminal defense into his current practice.
-His diverse legal experience includes representing several Guantánamo detainees, Native American activists, and communities affected by environmental harm.
+Early in his legal career, he represented defendants on death row at San Quentin, developing a profound understanding of the criminal justice system at its highest levels.
+That foundation informed his transition into civil litigation and shaped an eclectic career that included representing several Guantánamo detainees, Native American activists, and communities affected by environmental harm.

 Stephen’s work has earned him significant recognition, including the E. Stanley Conant Award for his dedication to protecting the rights of the indigent accused.
-Since 2009, he has taught trial lawyers around the country at the Trial Lawyers College, focusing on trial techniques and courtroom communication.
-He authored multiple articles for legal publications, including The Warrior legal magazine.
-Stephen has also appeared in many periodicals, from the Daily Journal to the Rapid City Journal.
+Since 2009, he has taught trial lawyers nationwide at the Trial Lawyers College, with a focus on trial technique and courtroom communication.
+He has authored articles for publications including The Warrior legal magazine and has been featured in outlets ranging from the Daily Journal to the Rapid City Journal.

-In his spare time, Stephen enjoys spending time with his two children, traveling, drumming in a local band, hiking, and volunteering.
-He is proficient in Spanish, French, and Portuguese.
-Stephen remains dedicated to standing up for those who cannot stand up for themselves and works tirelessly to ensure that justice is served for his clients.
+Outside work, Stephen spends time with his two children, travels, plays drums in a local band, hikes, and volunteers.
+He speaks Spanish, French, and Portuguese.
+Whatever the case, his commitment remains the same: standing up for those who cannot stand up for themselves.

 Honors & Awards